fmattioli/spendmanagement-api/README.md

-# spents-project
+# Spents-project
-Using conceps as: CQRS, Event Sourcing, Repository Pattern, Clean Arch, MongoDB and Kafka.
-The main objective related to this project is provide an API where you can add spending and manage it.
+Using concepts such as CQRS, Event Sourcing, Repository Pattern, Clean Arch, MongoDB, and Kafka.
+The main objective related to this project is to provide an API where you can add spending and manage it.

 # Related packages
 > https://github.com/fmattioli/Spents-Topics <br/>